Yizack/mailchannels/docs/modules/sub-accounts.md

 ### Params

-- `handle`: The handle of sub-account to be deleted.
+- `handle`: The handle of the sub-account to be deleted.

 ## Suspend <Badge type="info" text="method" />